mpcjanssen/simpletask-android/src/main/assets/javascript.md

 How are the task contents used for filtering?
 ---------------------------------------------

-Of course the examples above where not very useful for filtering because they are constant values.
+Of course the examples above were not very useful for filtering because they are constant values.
 If we want to create a result based on the task contents we will need to use these contents in some way.
-To get access from the contents in the script, Simpletask defines some global variables you can use.
+To get access to the task contents in the script, Simpletask defines some global variables you can use.
 One of these is the `task` variable which contains the full text of the task.
 Lets try an example with this.
 In the script field type:

     task.search("simple")!=-1;